United Bengal

+The proposed map of a United Bengal under the Bose-Suhrawardy plan, which included the entirety of the undivided Bengal province alongside Bengali-majority or plurality subdivisions of neighbouring provinces, princely states, and countries.

-United Bengal was a proposal to transform Bengal Province into an undivided, sovereign state at the time of the Partition of India in 1947.
+United Bengal was a proposal to transform Bengal Province alongside Bengali-majority/plurality areas of neighbouring territories into an undivided, sovereign state at the time of the Partition of India in 1947.
 It sought to prevent the division of Bengal on religious grounds.
 The proposal originated in the pre-partition political leadership of the province, and found some cross-communal support.

 The proposed state was to be called the Free State of Bengal.
 A confessionalist political system was mooted.
 The proposal was not put up for a vote.
 The British government proceeded to partition Bengal in accordance with the Mountbatten Plan and Radcliffe Line.